PSPDFKit-labs/jest-measure/README.md

 })
 ```

-Sometimes the subject we are measuring can spawn concurrent operations
-we need to measure independently.
+Sometimes the subject we are measuring can spawn concurrent operations we need to measure independently.

+We can use sub stopwatches for this which will allow you
+to measure the time between laps starting from the last
+lap of the main stopwatch.

 ```
 const { Stopwatch, measure } = require('jest-measure')